 The lighthouse and nearby carpark is a popular spot for sunset.
 Just be warned there can be a lot of mosquitos that arrive before sunset after rainy periods.
 The lookout is also the best location on shore for spotting the whales that head to Ningaloo Reef each winter.

-3. Taste the Local Craft Beer
+#3 Taste the Local Craft Beer

 Exmouth is home to not just one but two craft breweries.
 We headed to Whalebone Brewing Company, located in the industrial area on the southern side of town.
-It’s dog-friendly (although since 2023 only until 5pm), with a large outdoor yard of tables.
+It’s dog-friendly (although now only until 5pm), with a large outdoor yard of tables.
 It’s also very kid-friendly, with play equipment and a sandpit.

 At the time of our visit there were seven locally brewed beers on tap, plus three guest brews.
 Tasting paddles come in three different sizes, ranging from five to nine generous sized tasting glasses.
 If you’re feeling peckish, choose from the fantastic range of pizzas, with some also served in kid sizes.
 Double check the opening hours that vary between the seasons.